dsfields/radargun/README.md

 );
 ```

 In this example, we are comparing the performance of the implementation of `my-module` in the local code base against the published version of `my-module`.
-Thresholds are set such that if there is a drop in performance of more than 8%, the `kesselrun` utility will exit with an error.
+Thresholds are set such that if there is a drop in performance of more than 8%, the `radargun` utility will exit with an error.

 Keep in mind that benchmarking is non-deterministic.
-It's possible that, depending on conditions with the host, `kesselrun` could fail with a false negative.
+It's possible that, depending on conditions with the host, `radargun` could fail with a false negative.
 It is recommended that you do some experimentation before settling on thresholds to use in your CI pipeline.

 ## Custom Reporter

 A reporter is a function used to generate a benchmark report.
 It is called by the [`bench()`](#bench-functions-options) method after it has completed gathering performance metrics.
-The `kesselrun` module ships with a built-in formater, which functions as the default.
+The `radargun` module ships with a built-in formater, which functions as the default.
 It is possible to provide a custom reporter function as an option to `bench()`.
 This function is called with the parameters:

 * `stream`: a [writable stream](https://nodejs.org/api/stream.html#stream_writable_streams) to which the report should be written.